|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comt | Press | Contact Us|

 Even if you are just in the area at that time of year but have never attended any sort of motorsport event don’t assume it’s not for you.
 It makes for a surprisingly good family day out.
-Admission for the two day event is around 22 euros, and camping is available at the circuit on a first come first served basis.
-If you want to take to the circuit, inscription opens in January until mid March.
+Admission for the two day event is 25 euros, and camping is available at the circuit on a first come first served basis.

 See also: Patrick Burnham's Sport Textile Art of Jorge Lorenzo, the MotoGP Champion